DETROIT – With autumn comes Michigan’s beloved color change, when foliage transitions from greens to reds, oranges and yellows.

 Then two things happen in the fall that causes chlorophyl to break down: diminishing sunlight and colder temperatures.
 This is a natural process and is part of the tree’s transition to winter mode.
 As the chlorophyl breaks down, the leaves morph into other colors.

-Diminishing sunlight in the fall is a constant -- it happens at the same pace every year.
-But temperature is not a constant, and changes to our October temperature regime in the years to come could change the timing of when the leaves turn.
+Diminishing sunlight in the fall is a constant, it happens at the same pace every year.
+But temperature is not a constant -- and changes to our October temperature regime could change the timing of when the leaves turn.

 Impact of climate change